 The manuscript should include an abstract, which provides a clear and concise summary of the study, following the format required as per the article type.
 The main text forms the core of the paper and should be divided into standard sections.
 The introduction explains the background, research problem, and objectives.
 The methods section describes how the study was conducted, including design, participants, and procedures, in enough detail for others to replicate it.
 The results section presents the findings clearly, often supported by tables and figures.
 The discussion interprets the results, explains their significance, compares them with existing research, and mentions any limitations.
 Finally, the conclusion summarises the main findings and may suggest future directions.

 A declaration or ethical statement section should be included after the conclusion to thank individuals or organisations that contributed to the work but do not meet authorship criteria.
-This section mus includes ethical statement, author contributions, conflict of interest, funding statement, acknowledgements, and data availability statement.
+This section must include an ethical statement, author contributions, conflict of interest, funding statement, acknowledgements, and data availability statement.
 Tables, figures, graphs, and charts should be placed on separate pages after the references, each with a clear and appropriate heading.
 Make sure all visuals are of high quality to ensure good clarity and readability.

 To ensure consistency and facilitate the peer review and production process, all manuscripts submitted to IJMI must adhere to the following technical formatting guidelines.
 Non-compliance may result in the return of the manuscript for correction before peer review.